Living With Endometriosis

 • Feeling out of breath or easily winded

-Stats are still sketchy as to how many people suffer with endometriosis.
+Stats are still all over the place as to how many people suffer with endometriosis.

 • “Endometriosis is estimated to affect over one million women (estimates range from 3% to 18% of women) in the United States”. –Medicine Net